drivechain-project/drivechain.info/faq/index.md

 ( Furthermore, while side-to-main transfers are slow, main-to-side transfers are quite fast, x~=10 confirmations.
 I would go as far as to say that, just as the Lightning Network is enabled by SegWit and CSV, Drivechain is enabled by the atomic swaps and of Counterparty-like 'embedded consensus'. )

 Thanks to atomic swaps, someone can act as an investment banker or custodian, and purchase side:BTC at a (tiny, competitive discount) and then transfer those side-to-main at a minimal inconvenience (comparable to that of someone who buys a bank CD).
 Through market activities, the *entire system* becomes exactly as patient as its most-patient members.
 As icing on the cake, people who aren't planning on using their BTC anytime soon (ie "the patient") can even get a tiny investment yield, in return for providing this service.

+### With respect to a "LargeBlock sidechain" specifically ...

+#### ...why should I need to xfer my UTXOs from main-to-side at all?
+That's inconvenient -- with a hard fork, they just show up there. #### {#vs-hf}

+Sidechains are "opt in".
+So if you want to use the new feature, you must "opt in" to it.

+#### ...will the "SmallBlock mainchain" even have enough tx-bandwidth for all of our [LargeBlocker] coins to escape? #### {#trapped-utxos}

+Well -- eventually, each UTXO on the mainchain must be spent, if it is to have any effect at all on anything.
+So, if there is not enough bandwidth, then your mainchain UTXOs are lost in any case, and you have no choice but to hope for a hardfork blocksize increase.

+However, the sidechain does not *need* to source its growth from main-to-side txns.

+Two questions ago, I mentioned that an 'investment banker' type person could "specialize in patience".
+They would hold sidechain coins and walk them side-to-main.

+The same principle applies main-to-side.
+A very wealthy individual "Wally" could use a few main-to-side transfers to xfer a high *quantity of coins*.
+Wally could then charge a tiny premium on selling these coins in any manner -- for example: via mainchain atomic swaps, in exchange for mainchain lightning-payments, in exchange for real-life goods and services.

+So sidechains can grow in all the ways that Altcoins can grow.

 ### What if a sidechain has too few nodes?
 Who will run them?
 Who will maintain this software?